 The COVID-19 outbreak forced a financial services company to rapidly shift thousands of customer care associates to work from home to ensure continued service.
+Management wanted to keep valuable CX talent engaged in the new work environment while upholding customer service levels, security, and regulatory compliance.
 An unprecedented move, the shift to remote work included orchestrating numerous technical, operational, and management collaborations within the customer care department, its partners, and the rest of the organization.

 TTEC worked hand-in-hand with the firm on contract amendments, as well as designing architecture and deployment processes to build a solution that met both highly secure requirements and the need for an expedited solution.